 8 Easy Ways to Reduce Sunshine Glare on Your Windshield

-Flip down the visor and push it against the windshield as high up as possible so it blocks the sun’s rays without obscuring the traffic lights.
-If your provided car visor doesn’t help, look into buying an enhanced aftermarket visor that’s more adjustable.
+Flip down the visor and push it against the windshield as high up as possible so it blocks the sun’s rays without obscuring your view of traffic lights.
+If the factory-installed visor doesn’t help, look into buying an enhanced aftermarket visor that’s more adjustable.

-Get your windshield tinted if you own a vehicle that repeatedly suffers from glares (due to the angle of the glass, for instance).
-Even getting the top 6-9 inches of your windshield tinted can make a big difference.
+Get the windshield tinted by an aftermarket shop if you own a vehicle that repeatedly suffers from glares (due to the angle of the glass, for instance).
+Even getting the top 6-9 inches of the windshield tinted can make a big difference.

-Try changing up your daily drive by taking different roads.
-Perhaps you’ll find a route that’s more shaded or avoids the places that cause you the most trouble.
+Try changing your daily drive by taking different roads than you usually do.
+Perhaps you’ll find a route that’s more shaded by trees or minimizes the time your direction faces the sun.

 If you’re driving in the winter, you’ll see glares much more frequently due to the reflective snow on front yards and frost on the windshield.
 Warm up and scrape off the glass before leaving the house so there’s no trace of frost.

 Not only will reducing the glare on your car’s windshield make driving less frustrating, but it will also make it safer for you and those around you.

 Aaron is unashamed to be a native Clevelander and the proud driver of a Hyundai Veloster Turbo (which recently replaced his 1995 Saturn SC-2).
 He gleefully utilizes his background in theater, literature, and communication to dramatically recite his own articles to nearby youth.
 Mr. Widmar happily resides in Dayton, Ohio with his magnificent wife, Vicki, but is often on the road with her exploring new destinations.
 Aaron has high aspirations for his writing career but often gets distracted pondering the profound nature of the human condition and forgets what he was writing… See more articles by Aaron.